0x4447/0x4447-cli-node-grapes/README.md

 ### The init feature

 The initialization command creates a complete folder structure in the path you specified.
 The end result is the exact structure that Grapes expects when building the final file.
-The only requirement for the tool is that you never change folder names.
-Anything inside the folders is up to you.
+The only requirement for the tool is that you never change the root folder names.
+Anything inside those folders is up to you.
 You can name your files anything you like and organize them in whatever folder structure makes sense to you.

 # The End